 The Yalunka also believe that witches have the power to change into animals and cause harm to the villagers.
 Some put curses on victims' houses to ruin their crops.
 Diviners or sorcerers perform special rituals to keep the witches and evil N'iena away from farms and households.

 The Yalunka have the Bible translated into their language.
 Their devotion to Islam and fear of persecution have prevented all but a few Yalunka from converting to Christianity.

 Much prayer, further missionary efforts, and additional evangelistic tools are needed to reach this people group with the Truth.
 Above all, they need people who will begin to faithfully intercede for them, tearing down the strongholds that are keeping them in spiritual bondage.
 Only then will their hearts be prepared to receive the Gospel as it is presented to them.

-* Ask the Lord to bring forth triumphant churches among the Yalunka for the glory of His name!
+Ask the Lord to bring forth vigorous churches among the Yalunka for the glory of His name!